jeffwarnica/pgha_ansible/README.md

 # Quick start:

 Configure *inventory* with a list of hosts and *configurable_vars.yml* in this directory.
+The inventory hostnames must match what ansible will disover to be the FQDN of the hosts during its run.

 Runit: `ansible-playbook  hadb.yml`